AlibabaCloudDocs/ram/intl.en-US/SSO Management/Role-based SSO/Identity providers/Create an IdP.md

 # Create an IdP

 This topic describes how to create an identity provider \(IdP\).
-You must create an IdP before you implement role-based single sign-on \(SSO\).
+Before you implement role-based single sign-on \(SSO\), you must create an IdP.

+The metadata file of your IdP is obtained.
+The metadata file is in the XML format.
+The metadata file contains the logon URLs, the public key that is used to verify SAML assertions, and the assertion format.

 1. Log on to the [RAM console](https://ram.console.aliyun.com/) by using your Alibaba Cloud account.